jecuervo30/popricinus/README.md

 This section contains scripts and command-line workflows for short (s) and long reads (l):

+1. Sequence processing

-1. Quality control and read cleaning
+a.
+Quality control and read cleaning
 Raw paired-end FASTQ files were quality-filtered and adapter-trimmed using fastp and fastplong.
 The script used for this step is:
 1_sequence_processing/1_quality_control_and_trimming/s-fastp.sh
 1_sequence_processing/1_quality_control_and_trimming/l-fastplong.sh

-2. Reference genome preparation
+b.
+Reference genome preparation

-3. Read mapping
+c.
+Read mapping
-4. Selection of high-quality sites
+d.
+Selection of high-quality sites
-5. File format conversion
+e.
+File format conversion

 │